shreve/omnibar/README.md

 ## Usage

-Run `bin/omnibar` and start typing.
+Run `omnibar` and start typing.
 Use the arrow keys to select the result you like, and press enter to go!

+Read about an optimal omnibar setup in the wiki: [Omnibar & i3](https://github.com/shreve/omnibar/wiki/Omnibar-&-i3)

 ## Queries